AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 2024 and its cost price to $0.50.
 Other information remain unchanged.

     ```text
-    I have updated the your item information.
+    I have updated your item information.
 Do check the following if it is correct.

     [P][R] banana
         description: ripe fruit